-2016 wasn’t exactly been a great year for headlines promoting how safe travel in South America is, particularly for solo females.
+Every year there are headlines querying how safe it is to travel in South America, particularly for solo females.

 You might have read about the Yale University student who suffered critical head and lung injuries in a freak rafting accident in Colombia, or the murders of two female backpackers in Ecuador.